 Maybe when we're buying a tin of beans in the supermarket, we're on our phone, we're pushing the trolley, we're ignoring stuff… We pick something up.
 We drop it in the trolley without thinking.
 It doesn't really make much difference, but not for significant purchases.

-Time and the number of touch points needed vary with distinct types of buying decision, in marketing we call this ‘level of involvement‘, but the principal never changes.
+Time and the number of touch points needed vary with distinct types of buying decisions, in marketing we call this 'level of involvement', but the principal never changes.

-Why do you think brand is so important?
+Why do you think the brand is so important?

 Brand is all about consistency.